lufeihaidao/documents/master_time/price.md

 ## Global Flow Optimum

 With payment policy, drivers are guided from heavy roads to unimpeded roads.
-It works well if only one driver send a request for guidance but almost not work to server large amount of drivers, just as shown in figure \ref{global_flow_optimum}.
+It works well if only one driver send a request for guidance but almost doesn't work to server large amount of drivers, just as shown in figure \ref{global_flow_optimum}.
+The target should be the effective utilization of transportation resources, in other words, the route planning method should be able to maximize the whole traffic flow in general.

 ![Global Flow Optimum](global_flow_optimum.png)

+How to manage this distribution policy involve complicated categories and we are still foring in this issue.
+For a simple version, ignoring special issues condition, the payment per unit distance is:
+$$
+Pay=sect \cdot mom \cdot jam \cdot c(sect, mom, jam)
+$$
+in which c means the adjustment coefficient to fit the global flow optimum algorithm which is also effected by $sect$, $mom$ and $jam$.

 ## Similarity between Graphs